davidalouani/qPCRdeepNet/README.md

    this path (path_to_main_images_folder) is the same as (/home/johnsmith/myimages).
 This step simply linkes the image folder outside the container to a data folder inside the container. e.g.:   ./run_docker.sh  /home/johnsmith/myimages

-5) Once the container is running and you can see a new terminal window (with root in the prompt).
-Type: ./runai.sh if there are any images under /home/johnsmith/myimages/input/ the code will generate text (.tsv file) under /home/johnsmith/myimages/output, with the class prediction for each image
+5) Once the container is runs it will automatically process any images under the input folder, and generate an output text (.tsv) file (time stamped) under /home/johnsmith/myimages/output
-   Note: The images must be in .png format.
-The image size needs to be 299x299 pixels, otherwise the code will resize it to 299x299 pixels.